-iRepertoire's offers two different types of library preparations: RepSeq, based on amplicon rescue multiplex PCR (arm-PCR), and RepSeq+, based on dimer avoided multiplex PCR (dam-PCR).
+iRepertoire offers two different types of library preparations: RepSeq, based on amplicon rescue multiplex PCR (arm-PCR), and RepSeq+, based on dimer avoided multiplex PCR (dam-PCR).
 RepSeq+ has the option of including universal molecular identifiers (UMI).
 Primer designs for both systems are built around the paired-end or single-end reads available with the Illumina iSeq, MiniSeq, MiSeq, NextSeq, and NovaSeq platforms.
 The term "paired-end read" or PER refers to the reading of both the forward and reverse template strands of the same receptor sequence during sequencing.
-The term "single-end read" refers to the sequencing of one strand of the template DNA.
-With PER, the overall read length of the sequence can be increased by using the sequence read from both strands (with some overlap between both reads to increase confidence in the paired-read).
+The overall read length of the sequence can be increased by using the sequence read from both strands (with some overlap between both reads to increase confidence in the paired-read).
 We call this process read stitching.
-Data can also be prepared as single-end read and read stitching will not apply.
-With SER, the data for a strand of DNA is read from Read 1 uni-directionally from the C-region into the V-region.
+Data can also be prepared as single-end read.
+In this case, the data for a strand of DNA is read from Read 1 uni-directionally from the C-region into the V-region.
 Data for FR1 and CDR1 are lost but coverage of the CDR3 and into CDR2 is provided.
 Since Read 1 starts on the anti-sense strand, the read includes the UMI portion (if applicable-RepSeq+ only), the sample barcode, a portion of the C-gene, J, D, and V. If the sequence fails to sequence Read 2, typically CDR3 information can still be obtained from Read 1.